waviousllc/wav-lpddr-hw/README.rst

 Run your first sims
 -------------------
-Ensure that Cadence Xcelium (20.09.003) is installed.
+Ensure that Cadence Xcelium simulator (v20.09.003) is installed.
 Update verif/run/simulate.sh variables as needed.

 ::